guitarmind/dyn-ip-report-service/README.md

 A utility service for automatically gathering of dynamic IP addresses on multiple hosts and VM guests.

-####Installation
+###Installation

-Both client and server should do the following installation.
+For both client and server, make sure to install python and tornado library.

 Python Requirement